-Luschei’s research interests include international and comparative education, the economics of education, teacher labor markets and teacher quality, teacher-related policies in Latin America and Southeast Asia, and the cross-national study of immigrant student achievement.
-He has conducted research on educational issues in Brazil, Cambodia, Chile, Costa Rica, Ethiopia, Indonesia, Mexico, Panama, Peru, Spain, Turkey, the United Kingdom, the United States, and Uruguay.
+Luschei’s research interests include international and comparative education, the economics of education, teacher labor markets and teacher quality, teacher-related policies in Latin America and the United States, and the global applications of Colombia’s Escuela Nueva rural school improvement model.
+He has conducted research on educational issues in Brazil, Cambodia, Chile, Colombia, Costa Rica, Ethiopia, Indonesia, Mexico, Panama, Peru, Spain, Tanzania, Turkey, the United Kingdom, the United States, and Uruguay.
 The primary focus of his research is the impact and availability of educational resources—particularly high-quality teachers—among economically disadvantaged children.
-Luschei’s research has appeared in numerous scholarly journals, including the American Educational Research Journal, the Comparative Education Review, the International Journal of Educational Development, the Latin American Journal of Research in Mathematics Education, and Prospects, UNESCO’s Quarterly Review of Comparative Education.
+Along with Dr. Amita Chudgar of Michigan State University, Luschei recently completed a UNICEF-supported study of teachers of marginalized children in 24 countries.
+In fall 2013, he served as a Fulbright Visiting Scholar at the Centro de Investigación y Formación en Educación (CIFE) at the Universidad de los Andes, Bogotá, Colombia.
+While in Colombia, he conducted research on the urban implementation of Escuela Nueva.
+Luschei’s research has appeared in numerous scholarly journals, including the American Educational Research Journal, the American Journal of Education, the Asia Pacific Journal of Education, the Comparative Education Review, the International Journal of Educational Development, Teachers College Record, and Prospects, UNESCO’s Quarterly Review of Comparative Education.

 In addition to his research and teaching, Luschei has worked as an educational consultant for the World Bank, UNICEF, and the United Kingdom’s Department for International Development, and as an education policy advocate for CARE USA.
-In 2009, he assisted Dr. Alejandro Toledo, former president of Peru, in the development of a “New Social Agenda for Latin America,” a comprehensive plan to promote democracy and development in the region.
 In 2011, he was elected to serve a three-year term on the Board of Directors of the Comparative and International Education Society.